 3. Health, Safety and Wellbeing

+Low Scenario High Scenario

+++ ++

-The importance of safety for people travelling actively was highlighted in the STPR2 Case for Change.
-By providing more segregated / traffic-free routes, the Connecting towns active travel network would address fears around road safety, which is the most significant barrier to the uptake of active travel evidence suggests that perceived safety is more influential on active travel behaviour than journey time reliability or speed Improved perception of safety is considered to be one of the key successes of the Cole Valley Cycle Way, which connects communities around Birmingham via segregated active travel linksxx.
+Case for Change.
+By providing more segretowns active travel network would address most significant barrier to the uptake of ac perceived safety is more influential on active travels. tive travel; evidence suggests that ive travel behaviour than journey time if safety is considered to be one of the key which connects communities around